Pete Stewart (racer)

-Pete Stewart (born August 12, 1931, in Statesville, North Carolina) is a retired NASCAR Grand National Series driver who participated in 17 racing events from 1953 to 1965.
+Pete Stewart (August 12, 1931 – June 26, 2013) was an American NASCAR Grand National Series driver who participated in 17 races from 1953 to 1965.

 Career

 While never winning a race, Stewart managed to complete 1412.0 mi of demanding pavement and dirt track racing.
 On average, Stewart started in 26th place and ended in 23rd place.
 His modest racing career left him with only a total career earnings of $3,940 ($ when adjusted for inflation).

 Stewart would see his best finishes on dirt tracks; where he would finish an average of 19th place.
-However, Pete Stewart's Achilles heel came on tri-oval intermediate tracks where a meager 28th place would have been considered par for the course.
+However, Stewart's Achilles heel came on tri-oval intermediate tracks where a meager 28th place would have been considered par for the course.

-The primary vehicle for Pete Stewart would have been the #53 Ford owned by David Warren.
+The primary vehicle for Stewart would have been the No. 53 Ford owned by David Warren.
 Warren also participated in the NASCAR Convertible Series and the NASCAR Modified series in a select number of races.

+Death

+Stewart died in Statesville, North Carolina on June 26, 2013, at the age of 81.